rwdaigle/edgerails/source/_posts/2011-03-07-serializing-activerecord-attributes-with-arbitrary-objects.markdown

 {% endhighlight %}
 </div>

-Now when you are using the User model you can store user interests by simply throwing them in an array:
+These serializeable attributes can then be set as any Ruby type such as an array:

 <div class="code_window">
 <em>rails console</em>